Current Clubs and Organizations

 Society of Exploration Geophysicists/American Association of Petroleum Geologists (SEG/AAPG)

 The Geophysical Society at the University of South Carolina, GSUSC, a student chapter of the Society of Exploration Geophysicists, was formed in 2004 and continues to be one of the most active student organizations within the Department of Earth and Ocean Sciences.
-The GSusc has 25+ active members spanning a variety of interests in both Geophysics, Geology and other allied sciences, at the undergraduate and gradtuate levels.
-Members routinely participate in a variety of competitions, meeetings, workshops, outreach events, and other shared learning experiences.
-The chapter's objectives shall be to promote an interest in, and knowledge of, integrated geosciences, in addition to incite enthusiasm and cooperation among those interested in the geophysical sciences.
+The GSusc has 25+ active members spanning a variety of interests in both Geophysics, Geology and other allied sciences, at the undergraduate and graduate levels.
+Members routinely participate in a variety of competitions, meetings, workshops, outreach events, and other shared learning experiences.
+The chapter's objectives shall be to promote an interest in, and knowledge of, integrated geosciences, in addition to generating enthusiasm and cooperation among those interested in the geophysical sciences.

 Students Engaged in Aquatic Sciences (SEAS)

 SEAS is a great way for students to get to know each other as well as the faculty from the School of the Earth, Ocean and Environment, learn about research, internships, and career opportunities, and participate in community service and outreach.
 For questions concerning SEAS, please contact us at firstname.lastname@example.org.
 For more information on our education outreach program, please contact us at email@example.com.